iPoetDev/dash-and-do-github/README.md

 		- ... _are short requirements/requests_ ... from end user
 		-  ... _are improvements/enhancements arsing_ ... from end user's concerns.
 	- also `Enabler Tasks`
-		- that support the work of completing a `Feature`
+		- that support the work of completing a `Feature`.
+		- usually Technology Choices or Infrastructural Choices enablement (i.e. ADR etc).
 - A `User Story` should:
 	- are units of effort that teams can usually complete within a single sprint.
 	- describe a need that can be satisfied by introducing a new feature.